Denis Bećirović: Foreign policy

 On 4 July 2023, Bećirović met with British prime minister Rishi Sunak during an official visit to the United Kingdom.
 They discussed bilateral relations between Bosnia and Herzegovina and the United Kingdom, implementing economic reforms, strengthening democracy and reforming the rule of law.
 In October 2023, he met with Pope Francis in Vatican City.

 Following the United Nations General Assembly designating July 11 as the annual International Day of Reflection and Commemoration of the 1995 Genocide in Srebrenica in May 2024, Bećirović bolstered up the decision, declaring that truth and justice had won.
+Remarks made by Bećirović during the July commemoration prompted a response from Serbia.
+The Serbian Ministry of Foreign Affairs accused him of using the commemoration for political purposes and said that his remarks did not contribute to reconciliation.

+In September 2024, Bećirović met with U.S. president Joe Biden in New York during the United Nations General Assembly session, where they discussed bilateral relations between Bosnia and Herzegovina and the United States, as well as continued U.S. support for Bosnia and Herzegovina's sovereignty, territorial integrity, and Euro-Atlantic integration.

 In October 2025, following the brokering of the Gaza peace plan and the start of a third ceasefire in the Gaza war, the Bosnian Presidency unanimously decided to nominate U.S. president Donald Trump for the Nobel Peace Prize for his "commitment to establishing lasting peace in Gaza" and the Middle East.
 This marked the first official nomination for the 2026 edition of the award.